rfougy/riv.systems/cms/blog/personal/dear-ojiisan.md

 I miss you.
 I wish you were still here so I could tell you about everything that's happened since you left and the things I've been trying so hard to build.

-I wish we could nerd out over clothes, while we drink coffee amd smoke cigarettes, in front of a café in Paris.
+I wish we could nerd out over clothes, while we drink coffee and smoke cigarettes, in front of a café in Paris.

 <br/>
 <br/>